WordPress/gutenberg/tests/phpunit/README.txt

 3. $ svn up

-4. Run the tests from the "trunk/tests" directory:
+4. Run the tests from the "trunk" directory:
    To execute a particular test:
-      $ phpunit tests/test_case.php
+      $ phpunit tests/phpunit/tests/test_case.php
    To execute all tests:
       $ phpunit